Asif12as/asteroid_gameREACT/README.md

-# Asteropid Game
+# Asteroid Game

 ![Game Screenshot](screenshot.png)

-Asteropid Game is a classic arcade-style game developed using JavaScript, CSS, and HTML with React.js.
+Asteroid Game is a classic arcade-style game developed using JavaScript, CSS, and HTML with React.js.
 This project is a fun and challenging game where players control a spaceship to navigate through a field of asteroids while avoiding collisions.

 ## Demo

-You can play the game live at [Asteropid Game Demo](https://your-demo-link-here.com).

 ## Features